sanger-pathogens/gps-pipeline-sanger/README.md

     ```

 3. (Optional) You could perform an initialisation to download all required additional files and container images, so the pipeline can be used at any time with or without the Internet afterwards.
-    - Using Docker as the container engine
+    - Using Singularity as the container engine
         ```
         ./run_pipeline --init
         ```
-    - Using Singularity as the container engine
+     - Include the download of Bakta database for annotation
         ```
-        ./run_pipeline --init -profile singularity
-        ```
-     - Include the download of Bakta database for annotation (add `-profile singularity` if Singularity instead of Docker should be used as the container engine)
-        ```
         ./run_pipeline --init --annotation
         ```

 ## Run
 > [!WARNING]
-> - Docker or Singularity must be running
+> - Singularity must be running
 > - If this is the first run and initialisation was not performed, an Internet connection is required

 > [!NOTE]
-> By default, Docker is used as the container engine and all the processes are executed by the local machine.
-See [Profile](#profile) for details on running the pipeline with Singularity or on a HPC cluster
+> By default, Singularity is used as the container engine and all the processes are executed by LSF.
-- You can run the pipeline without options.
 It will attempt to get the raw reads from the default location (i.e. `input` directory inside the `gps-pipeline` local directory)
     ```
     ./run_pipeline
     ```